-With this project, Max intends to showcase what makes Tajimi the unique manufacturing location and that TCT hopes to realise.
-He designed a set of modular, 3-dimensional tiles that can create countless shapes, with objects assuming functions from vases, to sofas, tables, benches or partition walls.
-He uses typical clays with characteristic earthy materiality, and special glazes with ambiguous colours derived from classic Japanese tiles.
-His production method is local pressure moulding which allows highly-precise 3-dimensional shapes and patterns.
+This project, Max showcases what makes Tajimi a unique manufacturing location and what TCT hopes to achieve.
+He designed a set of modular, 3-dimensional tiles that can create countless shapes, with the resulting objects performing as vases, sofas, tables, benches or partition walls.
+He used typical clays with characteristic earthy attributes, and special glazes with ambiguous colours harkening to classic Japanes With e tiles.
+His production method is pressure moulding which allows highly-precise 3-dimensional shapes and patterns.

 A modern-day craftsperson, Max Lamb is a furniture designer with a design sensibility informed by extensive knowledge of manufacturing techniques, respect for materials and skills as a maker.
-A native of Cornwall, Max has been tinkering with objects and engaging with the physical landscapes since he was a small boy.
+A native of Cornwall, Max has been tinkering with objects and engaging with physical landscapes since he was a small boy.
 After earning a degree in three-dimensional design from Northumbria University in 2003, he went on to obtain a Master's degree in product design from the Royal College of Art.
 By 2008 he had started his own practice.
-Max explores both traditional and unconventional materials and processes, blending experimentation and rationale to create furniture and products that are both honest and intelligible.
+Max explores both traditional and unconventional materials and processes, blending experimentation and reasoning to create furniture and products that are both honest and accessible.
 His work has earned him the Hettich International Design Award (2004) and the Peter Walker Award for Innovation in Furniture Design (2003), as well as collaborations with companies such as Deadgood and Sight Unseen.
-Max’s designs are exhibited in museums and galleries worldwide, such as the Design Museum and Gallery FUMI in London, the Johnson Trading Gallery in New York, the Wolfsonian Museum in Miami, and the Melbourne, Australia-based Broached Commissions.
+Max’s designs are exhibited in museums and galleries worldwide, such as the Design Museum and Gallery FUMI in London, the Johnson Trading Gallery in New York, the Wolfsonian Museum in Miami, and Broached Commissions in Melbourne, Australia.
 Max teaches Design Products at the Royal College of Art and runs regular design workshops for companies and institutions around the world.